 Description

-It is recommended that Cloud Audit Logging is configured to track all admin activities and read, write access to user data.
+It is recommended to configure Cloud Audit Logging to track all admin activities and read/write access to user data.

 There are three kinds of Data Access audit log information:

-It is recommended to have an effective default audit config configured in such a way that:
+It is recommended to have a default audit configuration that:

-- Logs should be captured for all users, i.e., there are no exempted users in any of the audit config sections.
-This will ensure overriding the audit config will not contradict the requirement.
+- Logs should be captured for all users.
+This means there are no exempted users in any audit config section, which ensures overrides do not contradict the requirement.

 There is no charge for Admin Activity audit logs.
-Enabling the Data Access audit logs might result in your project being charged for the additional logs usage.
+Enabling Data Access audit logs might result in your project being charged for additional log usage.

 - Go to